 (5) Nothing in subsection (4) limits Part 6.

-59. Provisions applying to proceedings instituted or defended by Commissioner
+59. Provisions for proceedings instituted or defended by Commissioner

 (1) The following provisions apply in relation to any proceedings instituted or defended by the Commissioner under section 58 on behalf of a consumer or business —